amitofsk/dandy/docs/Dandy.md

 ##### 5.1.2 Install CircuitPython on the RPi
 The RPi does not have a full operating system.
-Instead, we'll install CircuitPython, which is a Python interpreter specifically for embedded devices.
-Think of CircuitPython as a Python interpreter along with a minimal operating system, that contains just enough instructions to run a Python program.
+Instead, we'll install CircuitPython firmware, which contains a Python interpreter specifically for embedded devices.
+Think of CircuitPython firmware as a Python interpreter along with a minimal operating system, that contains just enough instructions to run a Python program.
 <br><br>
 Download the latest release of CircuitPython from [here](https://circuitpython.org/board/raspberry_pi_pico/).
 <br><br>